|

 | value | Value of the param in an appropriate unit; use of SI units is encouraged (i.e. s instead of ms. Hz instead of kHz) to make better use of unit literals (see Units) |

 envelopeBuffers provided in process() callback.
-Implemented in GainDb< SampleType >, GainLinear< SampleType >, HardClip< SampleType >, and Mute< SampleType >.
+Implemented in GainDb< SampleType >, GainLinear< SampleType >, HardClip< SampleType >, DSPFunction< SampleType >, Mute< SampleType >, and StereoToMidSide< SampleType >.

 |